LogicalKip/GeneralAI/README.md

 To use the word defining feature, add showDef to your PATH (Linux).

 Intended for Linux.
-Everything works as well on Windows, except defining words, starting and stopping programs (though if you know how to do those on Windows, you're welcome to help).
+Everything works as well on Windows, except starting and stopping programs (though if you know how to do those on Windows, you're welcome to help).

 Stuff to know before using the AI :